gilv93/netflux_api/README.md

 # NETFLUX_API

-## An API setup specifically to be used by my NETFLUX frontend.
+## An API setup specifically to be used by my NETFLUX frontend (https://github.com/gilv93/NETFLUX).

 Current relevant endpoints:
 * https://shielded-castle-53505.herokuapp.com/movies/ - pulls up full list of movies in DB